zluckytraveler/Discord-Plex-Trial/README.md

 You can set the bot to log all actions to a specified channle of your choice

 ### DATABASE
-There is a sqlite database file so you can view and make modifications to the list.
+There is a sqlite database file so you can view and make modifications.
 This is helpful in case a user replies to the DM with an incorrect email address.
 Simply remove the users entry from the database, then the user can make a new request for a trial.
 <br />
 <br />
 # SETUP